act-rules/act-rules.github.io/_rules/sequentially-focusable-element-has-visible-focus-oj04fd.md

 - [Understanding Success Criterion 2.4.11: Focus Appearance (Minimum)][usc2411]
 - [Understanding Success Criterion 2.4.12: Focus Appearance (Enhanced)][usc2412]

 Due to the Applicability of this rule, test cases must have at least two elements in their [sequential focus navigation order][sequential focus navigation].
-In order to keep the test case focused on one aspect of the rule, most of them include a button labelled "Dummy button" whose sole purpose is to make the other element applicable.
-This dummy button is passing the rule (due to default User Agent's styling) for the Passed test cases, and failing it for the Failed test case; and it is never mentioned further in the test cases descriptions.
+In order to keep the test case focused on one aspect of the rule, most of them include a button labeled "Dummy button" whose sole purpose is to make the other element applicable.
+This dummy button is passing the rule (due to default User Agent's styling) for the Passed test cases, and failing it for the Failed test cases; and it is never mentioned further in the test cases descriptions.

 ## Test Cases